KPlaisance/MyReads/README.md

 This project allowed me to use React.
 I used the provided starter code obtained from the Udacity repo.
 I also installed Yarn to install all dependancies.
 I used React-Router to be able to start the site on my local machine.

+I used a walkthrough by Ryan Waite and Udacity as reference with help figuring out how to setup the app.
+The link is on the Udacity walkthrough page: https://www.diigo.com/outliner/fkkvtl/Udacity-MyReads%3A-My-Reads%3A-Book-Tracking-App-Project-(project-%236)?key=4sfz2eik4g

 ### How do I start the application?

 I am assuming that Node.js, NPM / Yarn are installed on the machine already.